Atharva404/SelfDrivingSimulator/README.md

 This project was a great learning experience for me as it was my first project incorporating neural networks.
 I have previously spent time obtaining certificates in neural networks and machine learning and was very excited to create a project that incorporates such.

+Edit:
+* I have added a button where we can add a car to the road where the user can control the movement of this car.
+This helps show how the ai controlled car reacts to a user driving near it.
+This simulates an automated car driving on a road with physical drivers.